erlage/rad/README.md

 How about that? if you're familiar with Flutter it don't even need a explanation.

-### How it works?
+### Rad

-- Trad doesn't render pixels to build Wigets instead it maps widgets to HTML elements(tags), and takes care of managing DOM as whole.
+- Rad doesn't render pixels to build Wigets instead it maps widgets to HTML elements(tags), and takes care of managing DOM.

-- Every widget has a optional `key` parameter.
-Which if not provided will be generated.
-Keys in Trad are global, and used both internally(to find objects) & in DOM(as value of id attribute of HTML element that a widget is mapped to)

 ## Geting started